BrutPitt/glslSmartDeNoise/readme.md

 You can watch a graphical example at **[glChAoS.P *glow threshold* effect](https://www.michelemorrone.eu/glchaosp/glowEffects.html)** link

 ## glslSmartDeNoise filter
-Below there is the filter source code with parameters and optimizations description.
+Below there is the filter source code with parameters description.

 To examine its use, you can watch the `Shader\frag.glsl` file, while all other files are only part of the **C++** example